catmaid/CATMAID/sphinx-doc/source/importing_data.rst

 below this setting, you can make sure the tool looks only at unknown projects.
 Here, a project is unknown if all of its stacks are known to CATMAID.
 A stack in turn is known if there is already a stack with the same image base.
 The last setting on this dialog is the *Base URL*.
-By default it is set to the value of ``CATMAID_IMPORT_URL`` (if available).
+By default it is set to the value of ``IMPORTER_DEFAULT_IMAGE_BASE`` (if available).
 This setting plus the relative path stay the same for every project to be imported in this run.
+It is used if imported stacks don't provide a URL explicitly.
 To continue, click on the *next step* button.

 The importer will tell you if it doesn't find any projects based on the settings of the first step.
 However, if it does find potential